What makes a super teacher? Perseverance. Teaching is demanding. Period.

 This is a tribute to a teacher that has improved the reading skills of

-In a private way, I'd like to call out my Dad as one of the most persevering teachers I've ever known.
+I'd like to call out my Dad as one of the most persevering teachers I've ever known.
 He'd already had a very successful career in education and had worked at a high level in the Department of Education, even since the days when it had been the umbrella Department of Health, Education, and Welfare.
-Because he was disillusioned with what he saw happening in the government version of education, he retired early.
+Because he was disillusioned with what he saw happening in the government version of education, he retired early taking Reagan's RIF, Reduction in Force.

-He then spent several years teaching such things as history at a private school.
-He then retired for real.
+He then spent several years teaching such things as history at a private school and later retired for real.

 Mom and Dad had had many close friends.
 They had helped many young families in their area and because of this close contact with people, began to realize that there was a great need to help parents to help their own children learn to read and write.